prototypefund/reproducible-website/_docs/deterministic_build_systems.md

 permalink: /docs/deterministic-build-systems/
 ---

-A software cannot be easily be built reproducibly if the source varies depending on factors that are hard or impossible to control like the ordering of files on a filesystem or the current time.
+A software cannot easily be built reproducibly if the source varies depending on factors that are hard or impossible to control like the ordering of files on a filesystem or the current time.